drbrontosaurus/d2-abyss/README.md

 # Diablo II: The Abyss
-Diablo II: The Abyss is a mod I made for Diablo II: Lord of Destruction.
+The Abyss is a mod I made for Diablo II: Lord of Destruction.
 When Diablo II came out in 2000, I was already a fan of the first game and was instantly hooked.
 Time and again, I come back to Diablo II.
 It’s one of those games you get a spontaneous urge to play a couple times a year.
 Now in 2010, its time for another D2 binge.
 This time, whenever I find myself thinking “Damn, it’d be cool if [cool idea] was in D2,” I add it.
 So far, this has taken the form of 50+ new runewords, several new skills, additional sockets in some items, and much more.
 ## Installation
+If you can get D2 running on patch 1.11b (or 1.12,) good on you; but it will probably have to be run on a VirtualBox or something at this point (in 2018)
+1st priority is getting it to some runnable state on the "modern" version, 1.14(some letter of the alphabet)

 (old)
 1. Backup your original patch_d2.mpq and your character files (the Save folder in the game directory) just in case!
 Windows Vista/7 users: If you installed Diablo 2 in a non-public folder (i.e. Program Files) some of the files, especially the Save folder, will be found in %APPDATA%\Diablo II.
 2. Run d2a_setup.exe
 3. Run the game using the launcher setup placed in the Start Menu\Diablo II.
+## Added/Changed Items
-## Runes & Runewords
+### Runes & Runewords
 All these are in addition to the existing runes in Diablo 2: Lord of Destruction.
-### Arcane Runes
+#### Arcane Runes
 These runes can be upgraded using the Horadric Cube.
 Combine 2 of the runes you wish to upgrade along with another rune in the same circle, and one sacred herb.
 01. Fehu Rune
 02. Uruz Rune